-$$\lim{g \to \infty} u(g) = l \tag{3}$$
+$$\lim{n \to \infty} u(g) = l \tag{2}$$

 with constant l, that is a stronger condition than Eq.
-(2).
-Equation (3) reflects the fact that there is an upper bound to the perception of the QoS for every kind of service.
-Equivalently, this Equation reflects the human insensitivity to the quality improvement beyond a certain limit.
+(1).
+Eq.
+(2) reflects the fact that there is an upper bound to the perception of the QoS for every kind of service.
+Equivalently, this equation reflects the human insensitivity to the quality improvement beyond a certain limit.

 There is also a maximum value for g, called in the next g{max} , due to technological constraints.
-Hence, we will consider assignment of the resource only in the range $0 \le g \le g{max}$.
+Hence, we will consider assignment of the resource only in the range $0 \le g \le g{\text{max}}$.
 It is reasonable to assume that in practical cases g{max} supplies a utility close to l.
 This is equivalent to considering only users able to achieve satisfactory utilities for large g.
 Let the minimum achievable utility:

-$$u_0 \triangleq \min{g \in [0, g{max}]} u(g) \tag{4}$$
+$$u_0 \triangleq \min{g \in [0, g{\max}]} u(g) \tag{3}$$

-be the utility of not receiving service, i.e., $u_0 = u(0)$.
-In the following we will assume $u_0 = 0$.
-Note that both these conditions can be related to Admission Control (AC).
-In practice, we are assuming that the AC is actually blocking the users with low values of the utility even for g close to g{max} and this decision is error-free, i.e., there are no admission errors that cause call dropping or degradation of the service of already connected users.
-In these cases the utility could go below u(0), being an interruption of the service more annoying than a block in admission.
-However, in this work the Admission Control is limited to the observation that users are not allocated beyond the system capacity and that users which receive an assignment of rate equal to 0 can be considered blocked.
-In spite of this, there is no re-negotiation of already allocated users nor a conservative blocking of users which can be considered harmful for the system.
+be the utility of not receiving service, i.e. $u_0 = u(0)$.
+In the following, we will assume $u_0 = 0$.
+Note that both these conditions can be related to admission control (AC).
+In practice, we are assuming that the AC is actually blocking the users with low values of the utility even for g close to g{max} and this decision is error free, i.e. there are no admission errors that cause call dropping or degradation of the service of already-connected users.
+In these cases, the utility could go below u(0), being an interruption of the service more annoying than a block in admission.
+However, in this work, the AC is limited to the observation that users are not allocated beyond the system capacity and that users which receive an assignment of rate equal to 0 can be considered blocked.
+In spite of this, there is no renegotiation of already allocated users nor a conservative blocking of users which can be considered harmful for the system.

-Moreover, a utility function is often also supposed to have certain properties of regularity, which usually include continuous differentiability, at least piece-wise.
+Moreover, a utility function is often also supposed to have certain properties of regularity, which usually include continuous differentiability, at least piecewise.
 In particular, when this is verified for every value of g, we speak of elastic traffic [12].
-Note that this property applied to (2) and (3) implies concavity of u(g) at least for g greater than a given value, i.e.:
+Note that this property applied to Eqs.
+(1) and (2) implies concavity of u(g) at least for g greater than a given value, i.e.:

-$$\exists g_c : u''(g) < 0, \quad \forall g \ge g_c \tag{5}$$
+$$\exists g{\rm c}: u''(g) < 0, \qquad \forall g \ge g{\rm c} \tag{4}$$

 The exact behaviour of the utility depends on the kind of multimedia traffic we are assigning to the users.
-For the simplest kind of service, e.g., GSM voice-like calls, it is commonly assumed that the quality degree of the service is on/off, i.e., u(g) is bound to have only two values, which mean complete satisfaction or dissatisfaction for the user.
+For the simplest kind of service, e.g. GSM voice-like calls, it is commonly assumed that the quality degree of the service is on/off, i.e. u(g) is bound to have only two values, which mean complete satisfaction or dissatisfaction for the user.
 This is not true when next-generation services like data transfer or audio/video streaming are taken into account.
 These services can be considered elastic traffic, since the services themselves allow different degrees of perceived quality according to the assigned rate, with a soft degradation from the best possible choice to the minimum acceptable quality.
 Therefore, we consider continuous functions to model the utility for the users.